cloudflare/cloudflare-docs/content/api/get-started/create/permissions.md

 ---
-type: overview
+title: API token templates
 pcx_content_type: reference
-title: API token permissions
-weight: 11
+weight: 6
-layout: list
 ---

-# API token permissions
+# API token templates

-{{<content-column>}}

-Below is a list of the available token permissions.
+Below is a table of the currently available API token templates and the default [token permissions](/api/tokens/create/permissions/) they grant.
+You can start creating a token with one of these templates and modify the permissions and resources from there.

-To obtain an updated list of token permissions, including the permission ID and the scope of each permission, use the [List permission groups](https://api.cloudflare.com/#permission-groups-list-permission-groups) API method.

-{{</content-column>}}

 ## User permissions